-The Planning and Environment Committee will consider the London Plan and zoning changes on a date that has not yet been scheduled.
+The Planning and Environment Committee will consider the requested zoning changes on a date that has not yet been scheduled.
 The City will send you another notice inviting you to attend this meeting, which is required by the Planning Act.
 You will also be invited to provide your comments at this public participation meeting.
+A neighbourhood or community association may exist in your area.
+If it reflects your views on this application, you may wish to select a representative of the association to speak on your behalf at the public participation meeting.
+Neighbourhood Associations are listed on the Neighbourgood website.
 The Planning and Environment Committee will make a recommendation to Council, which will make its decision at a future Council meeting.